-The famous guitar arrangement in Blackbird, explained by Paul Mccartney to be inspired by Johann Sebastian Bach, is a sweet and melancholy guitar line riddled with beautiful melodies and harmonies.
+The famous guitar arrangement in Blackbird was described by Paul Mccartney as being inspired by Johann Sebastian Bach.
+It is a sweet and melancholy guitar line riddled with beautiful melodies and harmonies.

-A bit non-standard as far as most classic rock bands go (which is familiar coming from The Beatles), it is accompanied by a beautiful, albeit difficult to sing vocal melody, which propelled it into the high profile song it remains to this day.
+A bit non-standard as far as most classic rock bands go, Blackbird is accompanied by a beautiful, albeit difficult to sing, vocal melody, which propelled it to the stratospheric status that it still enjoys today.

-As far as playing the song goes, it is rather difficult, so I wouldn’t recommend it for those just starting out on the instrument.
+As far as playing the song goes, it is rather difficult, so we’d recommend it primarily for intermediate to advanced players.
 That being said, it is a great way to practice finger picking, as well as playing more than one melody (a bass melody and the main melody) at the same time.
 This can be challenging, but if done right it becomes an invaluable skill.

 Johnny B Goode By Chuck Berry

 Click here for a tab to help you learn Johnny B. Goode.

 Johnny B Goode was among the first rock and roll songs to become a major commercial success, thanks to its rockin’ riff, fast beat, and catchy chorus.
 Instantly recognizable from the first seconds of the track, Chuck Berry’s guitar playing laid the foundation for all of the rock music that came after him, and it can be heard in this riff alone.